Interactive Transportation Permit Application Instructions

 - Tow Trucks – VIN # required.
 Tow trucks requesting purple weight require a Caltrans inspection report.

-- Payment – Provide a valid credit card number with expiration date or a Caltrans debtor account number for payment.
+- Credit Card Number / Debtor Account – Provide a valid credit card number with expiration date or a Caltrans debtor account number for payment.
 Transportation permits issued to any governmental agency or public entity deriving income through public taxation are exempt from State fees.

-- Signature and date required – Must be signed by applicant or agent on all applications.
+- Signature and Date – Must be signed by applicant or agent on all applications.

 Annual permit requests may be submitted by fax or mail with a Caltrans debtor number or valid credit card number with expiration date OR by mail with a check or money order to one of the following address: